 - Keeping records up to date (name of responsible Finance Officer, invoice address of the Institution, etc.);

-- Reporting any relevant information about the Visiting Research Team Account to the Institution, in accordance with the rules and procedures set up between the Institution and the Third-Party Account Manager.
+- Reporting any relevant information about the Visiting Research Team account to the Institution, in accordance with the rules and procedures set up between the Institution and the Account Manager.

-In particular, the Third-Party Account Manager of a Collaboration Account is responsible for:
+In particular, the Account Manager of a Collaboration account is responsible for:

-- Liaising with the Teams and Collaborations service for financial matters related to the Collaboration Account;
+- Liaising with the Third-party accounts service for financial matters related to the Collaboration account;

-- Issuing invoices (RFF) towards funding agencies, and ensuring the follow-up of payments, in collaboration with the Teams and Collaborations service;
+- Issuing invoices (RFF) towards funding agencies, and ensuring the follow-up of payments, in collaboration with the Accounts Receivable service;

 - Reporting financial information to the Collaboration and its funding agencies, upon request or according to the agreements in place within the Collaboration.

-Signature Holders have the right to approve expenditure on a Third-Party Account up to a specified limit.
-They may be given access to CET for controlling the account at the specific request of the Third-Party Account Manager and should contact the Teams and Collaborations service.
+Signature Holders have the right to approve expenditure on a third-party account up to a specified limit.
+They may be given access to CET for controlling the account.
+CET access can be provided if the Account Manager requests it by contacting the Third-party accounts service directly.

-Persons not registered as being present at CERN, for instance those classed as External/PART (External participant in a CERN experience), cannot be given signature rights.
+Persons not registered as being present at CERN, for instance those classed as External PART (External participant in a CERN experiment), cannot be given signature rights.

 In the event of access problems, the computer account status can be checked using the webpage: https://account.cern.ch.

-Third-Party Account Managers are regularly reminded to ensure that the information is still valid.
-CERN reserves the right to suspend or close a Third-Party Account for which the information would be missing or outdated.
+Account Managers are regularly reminded to ensure that the information is still valid.
+CERN reserves the right to suspend or close a third-party account for which the information is missing or outdated.

 The Team Leader is responsible for making sure that all the members of their team are aware of CERN's regulations and requirements and of their duty to comply with them throughout their stay at CERN.
-The Team Leader shall not be confused with the Third-Party Account Manager, who is responsible for the financial management of a Third-Party Account.
+The Team Leader shall not be confused with the Account Manager, who is responsible for the financial management of a third-party account.

 See more information on the Teams procedure.

-CERN’s computer security rules require to record both the nationality and the date of birth of the person, together with his/her name and e-mail address.
-The person has to follow an online IT security course and sign the CERN Computing Rules within five days to validate the account.
+CERN’s computer security rules require each person to follow an online IT security course and sign the CERN Computing Rules within five days to validate the account.

 All persons with a CERN computing account may receive an e-mail message from CERN informing them that their computer access will shortly expire and providing instructions how to extend the access rights.
 This may be due to an expired password that needs to be renewed, failure to pass the computer security course, failure to sign the CERN Computing Rules or the end of the CERN registration period.